 Valuation technique Significant unobservable inputs Valuation Sensitivity of inputs to fair value Royalty Pharma DCF Method NAV 215.19 10 percent increase (decrease) in the NAVs would result in increase (decrease) in fair value by S/10,754,000.
 Private equity funds DCF Method NAV Depends on each investment 10 percent increase (decrease) in the NAVs would result in increase (decrease) in fair value by S/27,983,000.
-Zipline International Inc. Equity method - According to credit risk 500 basis points increase (decrease) in the discount rate would result in a decrease in fair value of \$/1.811.000.
+ZipLine International Inc. Equity method - According to credit risk 500 basis points increase (decrease) in the discount rate would result in increase(decrease) in fair value by S/1,811,000.